bloominstituteoftechnology/Sprint-Challenge-Single-Page-Apps/README.md

 ## Commits

 In case you ever need to return to old code.
-Remember your ABC: Always Be Commiting!
+Remember your **ABC: Always Be Committing!**

 ## Description